My System

 The Content Pipeline

-I trained the voice model on 40+ samples of my own writing.
-Substack posts, emails, even Reddit comments.
-It sounds like me, not corporate AI slop.
+I trained the voice model on 40+ samples of my own writing, including Substack posts, emails, and even Reddit comments.
+The output sounds like me instead of corporate AI slop.

 Infrastructure